 Berkeley Haas

-Essay: Goals
+Essay: Career Goals and Why Haas

-When writing about your short-term post-MBA professional goal? and/or your long-term goal career goal, consider how your goals align with Haas's Leadership Principles: Question the Status Quo, Confidence without Attitude, Students Always, and Beyond Yourself.
+When writing about your short-term post-MBA professional goal and/or your long-term goal career goal, consider how your goals align with Haas's Leadership Principles: Question the Status Quo, Confidence without Attitude, Students Always, and Beyond Yourself.

-If you are not sure how to frame this short essay, here are some suggestions that you may be able to apply to your writing:
+If you are not sure how to frame this essay, here are some suggestions that you may be able to apply to your writing:

 Question the Status Quo